Crazyco-xyz/christmas-challenge-2024/README.md

 ### Why did I use Python?

 I mainly used Python because it can run on many systems without problems.
 Obviously the uncompiled nature of Python makes the application slower than compiled languages.
-This also means there is only one version of the application which can run on many different environments, unlike compiled languages where you would need one binary for each platform.
+Not needing to compile the project also means there is only one version of the application which can run on many different environments, unlike compiled languages where you would need one binary for each platform.

 ## Libraries

-I wanted to use as few libraries as possible, because I really like doing protocol implementations myself.
+I wanted to use as few libraries as possible, because I got intrigued by the the `Dependencies` section of the [Judging Criteria](CHALLENGE.md#-judging-criteria) and I like implementing protocols myself anyways.
 Pretty early it was clear that I didn't want any external libraries in this project and I only allowed myself to use a few of the internal libraries which Python has out of the box.
-If you want to learn more about the separate libraries I used, you can look into the separate [libraries document](LIBRARIES.md).
+If you want to learn more about all libraries I used, you can take a look at the [libraries document](LIBRARIES.md) containing more information.

 The only external library I allowed myself to use was [FontAwesome](https://github.com/FortAwesome/Font-Awesome) which provided the icons I used in the frontend.
 The whole backend runs without needing any external libraries and